 The dry shampoo really keeps my hair smelling good and staying “fresh” throughout the day.
 On day three or four is the night time dry shampoo method isn’t working I will spray a little more on in the morning but I make sure that one is a clear spray so I don’t accidentally walk around all day with a gray spot!
 HA!

-I wrote a post last year about my favorite brands of dry shampoo and you can check that out if you want!!
+These are a few of my favorite dry shampoos…Bed Head Oh Bee Hive!, Living Proof dry shampoo, drybar Detox Dry Shampoo and BedHead Dirty Secret Dry Shampoo.
+I also wrote a post last year about my favorite brands of dry shampoos and you can check that out if you want!!

 Now lets move on to texturizing spray!!